sklintyg/frontend/README.md

 Storybook can be used to develop and test components within the common package.
 Storybook will hot-reload changes in common.

-- Start storybook: `yarn workspace @frontend/common storybook`
+- Start storybook: `yarn storybook`

 ## Running tests